-Things you really should have in Ireland right from the start, essentials for Irish travel - well, what would you bring with you to Ireland?
-Each of us has different priorities, ranging from a laptop, satellite phone and mp3-player to a wooly hat and some battered binoculars.
+Each of us has different packing priorities, ranging from a laptop, satellite phone and mp3-player to a wooly hat and some battered binoculars.
 But there are some things that should be high on the list for most travelers, though not all of these may be applicable to you.
-And while some may be obvious choices, others are not.
-So get packing ...
+While some may be obvious choices, others are not.
+Get packing with these helpful tips!

 Adaptor for Irish Sockets

-This is the biggie ... unless you are only traveling from the UK, you will most likely find that any electrical goods you bring to Ireland won’t work, simply because the plugs don’t fit.
+Unless you are only traveling from the UK, you will most likely find that any electrical goods you bring to Ireland won’t work, simply because the plugs don’t fit.
 Adaptors are available for a relatively low price, so bring your own.
 Only the variety with the three massive prongs will fit.
 And take note that Irish electricity runs at 230 Volts - instantly frying all appliances geared for 110 Volts not using a transformer.
-A note on "hacks" - we are talking about potentially deadly electricity here, an adaptor in Mr Price sells for € 1.49, so you decide what your life is worth.
+We are talking about potentially deadly electricity here, an adaptor in Mr Price sells for € 1.49, so you decide what your life is worth.
 If you do have a lot of devices that might be charged via USB, it might be an alternative ides to bring the correct cables, and then buy a local USB plug charger or a nifty USB in-car charger.

 The Irish weather almost always comes with a rain guarantee.
 So be prepared and bring some clothing to battle the elements.
 A relatively light-weight jacket you can wear over other clothing would be ideal, combined with a hat or cap.
 Umbrellas are cumbersome and tend to die sudden deaths in the wind.
 Having said that ... your headgear should not be too loose a fit either,